Your Guide to a Fall Color Wine Tour

 Planning a fall color wine tour in Northern Michigan this year?
 We’ve gathered a few tips to make the most of your next wine-tasting trip from Traverse City to Leelanau or Old Mission Peninsula.
+We’ve updated this post since it’s original publication in 2012.

 What to Bring

 - Camera.
 The wineries are beautiful any time of year, but especially in the fall during harvest season.
 You’ll want a few pics to remember your trip.
+The best camera is the one you have, so a smartphone will be perfect.

 - Money.
 Many of the wineries have tasting fees.
 Bring cash or a card to cover fees where you might not purchase a bottle of wine.
 Each winery’s policy is different.

 - Snacks.
 Cheese spreads, breads, crackers and fruit all pair well with wine and won’t spoil your palette for the wines you’ve yet to taste.
+You’ll find several local wineries also sell charcuterie boards, small plates and even full meals on site.
+So if you brought your own picnic, keep it in your car for between stops.

 What to Leave at Home